 If you're looking for Halloween fun for little ones that is merry, not scary, head to East Hampton, Connecticut, where PumpkinTown USA's zany pumpkin-headed people delight visitors of all ages.
 This affordable Halloween attraction is immensely photogenic, and it's for a good cause: the Sandy Peszynski Breast Cancer Foundation.

-From chilling tales to fortune telling to a haunted walk-through, spine-tingling fun awaits at Mystic Seaport
+From chilling tales to costume parades to a haunted schooner, spine-tingling fun awaits at Mystic Seaport

-Mystic Aquarium in Mystic, Connecticut, hosts four evenings of ghostly Halloween fun October 20, 21, 27 and 28, 2012.
-Enjoy underwater pumpkin carving demonstrations, scavenger hunts, magic shows, craft activities, special Halloween-themed sea lion shows and more.
+Mystic Aquarium in Mystic, Connecticut, hosts four evenings of ghostly Halloween fun October 19, 20, 26 and 27, 2013.
+Enjoy underwater pumpkin carving demonstrations, scavenger hunts, magic shows, craft activities, special pirate-themed sea lion shows and more.
 This family event is designed to be appropriate for all ages.

 If Mark Twain was alive today, he'd surely have something humorous to say about our obsession with Halloween.
 You'll hear about Twain's own fascination with the supernatural and hear mysterious stories when you reserve your spot on a ghost tour at the author's Hartford home this October.
-Reservations are required for these evening tours, scheduled for October 5, 6, 12, 13, 19, 20, 25, 26 and 27, and reservations may be made by calling 860-280-3130.
-The Mark Twain House will also host a Halloween Tea Party with the Countess on October 27.
+Reservations are required for these evening tours, scheduled for select October evenings, and reservations may be made by calling 860-280-3130.
+The Mark Twain House will also host a screening of The Tillinghast Nightmare

-The Windsor Chamber of Commerce sponsors its annual Nightmare on Broad Street in Windsor, Connecticut, on Wednesday evening, October 31, from 5:30 to 7:30 p.m.
-The free event features hay rides, a Halloween movie on a huge screen, a trapeze show and trick-or-treating at Windsor businesses.
+The Windsor Chamber of Commerce sponsors its annual Nightmare on Broad Street in Windsor, Connecticut, on Thursday evening, October 31, from 5:30 to 7:30 p.m.
+The free event features hay rides, a Halloween movie on a huge screen, a magician and trick-or-treating at Windsor businesses.
 You can also have your picture taken with a ghoul.